TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 ## Note
 - Unity versions of 2021.* recommended creating custom android manifests, but since 2022.1.* ``` <activity></activity> ``` is not automatically added, and this was causing build errors.
+	- The custom android manifest shown in this repository does not work with version 2022, so please build without it.
+(Uncheck Custom Android Manifest in Project Settings)
 - When specifying OpenXR as the XR plugin provider, a part of the manifest is forcibly deleted and an error occurs in WebView.
 Therefore, it is recommended to specify Oculus as the plugin provider.
 	```xml
 	<!-- Error: net::ERR_CACHE_MISS -->